The Magic of Apple

 The Healing Power of Apples*

 Apples have exceptional healing properties.
 They are high in fiber, and can relieve constipation.
-I myself try to eat an apple before my first meal, and at bedtime, and it helps me keep balance.
 Apple pectin has been known to help treat heart disease, and crushed apples are a remedy used to help prevent infection in fresh wounds.

 Rituals and Traditions Involving Apples